How Long Does It Take to Become a Nurse Practitioner (NP)?

 Doctor of Nursing Practice (DNP)4

 Note: A master’s degree is not required to pursue a DNP, so the amount of time it would take to obtain both a bachelor’s and doctoral degree would be approximately eight years.
-To obtain all three degrees, the timeline extends to approximately 10 years.
+The timeline for obtaining all three degrees is approximately 10 years.

 How do you become a nurse practitioner?